google-cloudsearch/connector-sdk/README.md

 - `api.test.identity.domain`: the domain associated with a Cloud Identity customer.
 Temporary users will be created on this domain during the execution of the test.

+It's necessary to set a specific schema for the tests to run, otherwise a check during the set-up of the tests will fail.
+The schema can be found in it/schema.json (or it/schema.protoascii).

 The following is an example of a complete command:

 ```